 3. Found A Magento Agency That You Can Trust

-Migrating to Magento 2 might bring about a significant turning-point to all Magento e-commerce stores.
+Migrating to Magento 2 might bring about a significant turning point for all Magento e-commerce stores.
 Suppose the Magento migration process is smooth and effective.
-In that case, the owners can enjoy a more attractive storefront design, a higher level of customer satisfaction, and a more user-friendly backend management.
+In that case, the owners can enjoy a more attractive storefront design, a higher level of customer satisfaction, and more user-friendly backend management.
 On the flip side, if it is not propitious as your plan, you might confront the risk of data and traffic loss, or even worse, web performance.

-Therefore, it’s crucial to hire a website development company with strong expertise in Magento e-commerce and migrating to Magento 2 in particular.
-With over 8-year of experience in both Magento 1 and 2 development, Tigren can guarantee your site migration success.
+Therefore, it’s crucial to hire a Magento migration company with strong expertise and a rich portfolio.
+With over 10 years of experience in both Magento 1 and 2 development, Tigren can guarantee your site migration success.
 It’s our pleasure and happiness to “makeover” a wide range of Magento 1 websites and makes our clients satisfied with the new Magento 2 stores.

 5 Secrets To Pick The Best Modules When Migrating To Magento 2